 Browse by Medical Category

-David Ting, MDAssistant Physician Mass General Cancer Center Assistant Professor in Medicine Harvard Medical School
+David T. Ting, MDAssistant Physician Mass General Cancer Center Assistant Professor in Medicine Harvard Medical School

 David T. Ting, MDPrincipal Investigator

 Pancreatic ductal adenocarcinoma (PDAC) is an aggressive cancer with a 5% overall survival at 5 years, and therefore, new strategies for early detection and therapeutics are greatly needed.
 The Ting Laboratory has utilized RNA-sequencing technology to understand the complex transcriptional landscape of PDAC.
 We have used this technology to identify non-coding sequences (ncRNA) that are differentially expressed in cancer versus normal tissues.
 This has provided novel insight into the pathogenesis of PDAC and offers a method to identify novel biomarkers and therapeutic targets.
 In addition, we have been able to capture pancreatic circulating tumor cells (CTCs) with an innovative microﬂuidic chip technology and successfully applied RNA-sequencing to these cells to understand their role in the metastatic cascade.

 Satellite Non-coding RNAs